vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 It was an idea I had for a while, but I hadn't pursued it because nobody was asking for it.
 But then, my (now colleague) from Australia reached out to me, and it was exactly what he needed.
 I got to work, and what has unfolded over the last two years has been magical.
-It has been the quintesstial fun, open source experience that I often crave.
+It has been the quintessential fun, open source experience that I often crave.
 We get excited about ideas, both myself and my collaborators jump to work on them, and then we built something cool!
 At the end of this year after a round of updates we stepped back and looked at some work we did and said <a href="https://arxiv.org/abs/2212.07376" target="_blank">Hey, let's